 As a parent, your first instinct might be to step in and offer financial support – but this may not always be in your child’s best interests.
 Instead, you can always ask your financial adviser which course of action to take and their advice on helping your kids pay off their debts, including sticking to a budget and start saving for the future.

 For more financial advice, or to know how best to help your Gen Y child better their own finances, give the friendly team at Acumon a call today on 4931 1100 to set up an appointment.
-We’d be happy to help the whole family get off on the right financial foot for 2019.
+We’d be happy to help the whole family get off on the right financial foot.

 General advice warning: The advice provided is general advice only as, in preparing it we did not take into account your investment objectives, financial situation or particular needs.
 Before making an investment decision on the basis of this advice, you should consider how appropriate the advice is to your particular investment needs, and objectives.
 You should also consider the relevant Product Disclosure Statement before making any decision relating to a financial product.